vacp2p/rfc-index/waku/standards/core/19/lightpush.md

 **Protocol identifier**: `/vac/waku/lightpush/2.0.0-beta1`

+## Abstract

-## Motivation and Goals
+## Motivation

-Light nodes with short connection windows and limited bandwidth wish to publish messages into the Waku network.
+Resource-retricted nodes (light nodes) with short connection windows and limited bandwidth wish to publish messages into the [64/WAKU-NETWORK]().
 Additionally,
 there is sometimes a need for confirmation that a message has been received "by the network" (here, at least one node).

-`19/WAKU2-LIGHTPUSH` is a request/response protocol for this.
+This specification addresses these `19/WAKU2-LIGHTPUSH` is a request/response protocol for this.

 ## Payloads